ProfRandom92/CompText-Town/README.md

 # ✨ What is CompText Town?

-**CompText Town** is an atmospheric browser-based pixel-art experience inspired by:
+**CompText Town** is a cozy browser-based atmospheric pixel-art experience inspired by:

 - Pokémon
 - Stardew Valley